nystudio107/craft-imageoptimize/README.md

 ImageOptimize works on Craft 3.x.

-ImageOptimize won't do anything on its own; you'll need to also install the image optimization tools of your choice.
+To create client-proof optimized images, you'll need to also install the image optimization tools of your choice.
 Here's how to install a few on Ubuntu 16.04:

 * **jpegoptim** - `sudo apt-get install jpegoptim`
 * **mozjpeg** - [Installing mozjpeg on Ubuntu 16.04 (Forge)](https://nystudio107.com/blog/installing-mozjpeg-on-ubuntu-16-04-forge)